tuna-f1sh/cyme/README.md

 - [x] --device devpath arg to dump single device.
 - [x] Merge of macOS `system_profiler` output with libusb output to keep non-user Apple buses.
 - [x] Integration tests for lsusb output.
+- [x] User defined icon map and colour import.
 - [ ] Integration tests for internal bin operation.
-- [ ] User defined icon map and colour import.
+- [ ] XDG_CONFIG_HOME default read config and merge with Args.

+## Feature Ideas

+- Fully decode device class based base class on tables at [USB-IF](https://www.usb.org/defined-class-codes).
+- Support 'auto', 'always', 'never' or icon, colours, utf-8 etc.
+- Print format for width constrained devices?
+Can remove blocks with args but maybe there is a different format to consider.

 # Install

 For pre-compiled binaries, see the [releases](https://github.com/tuna-f1sh/cyme/releases).

 From crates.io with a Rust tool-chain installed: `cargo install cyme`.
-If wishing to do it from within a local clone: `cargo install --path .`.
+To do it from within a local clone: `cargo install --path .`.

 If wishing to use only macOS `system_profiler` and not obtain more verbose information, remove the 'libusb' feature with `cargo install --no-default-features cyme`